 Try to find the lost credit card

-Once you’ve found your most recent transaction, call or visit the merchant to see if they’ve found your lost card.
-If the most recent transaction or transactions occurred after you lost your card and they weren’t authorized by you, then immediately contact your card issuer to report your card stolen.
+Once you’ve identified the most recent transaction(s), you could call or visit the merchant to see if they’ve found your lost card.
+If the most recent transaction(s) happened after you lost your card and they’re unauthorized charges, it’s possible that your credit card was stolen.
+Immediately contact your card issuer to report the stolen card.

 Report your credit card as lost or stolen

-Your card issuer will invalidate the card and may ask you to destroy any additional cards associated with the account.

-The card issuer will also make arrangements to deliver a replacement card.
+Your card issuer can invalidate the lost card and may ask you to destroy any additional cards associated with the account.
+Then, the card issuer can deliver a replacement card.

-If you’re a Discover cardmember, you can expect to receive a new card within 4-6 business days, and there’s no replacement fee.
-Once you receive your new card, you should contact any merchants that automatically bill you to update your card information.
+If you’re a Discover® Cardmember, you can expect to receive a new card within 6 business days, and there’s no replacement card fee.
+Once you receive your new card, you should activate the card and contact any merchants that automatically bill you to update your card information.

 Was this article helpful?